 I am unable to attend my court date.
 Can I participate by telephone?

 For many reasons, you may find it difficult to participate in a family court hearing.
+Distance from the court or having to work may not be an adequate excuse to miss your court date.
 If you cannot participate in person yourself, the best option is to hire an attorney who can appear for you at the hearing.
 Some attorneys may agree to limited scope representation and represent you only for the court date you are going to miss.
 Read more about limited scope representation.

 Asking for a continuance might be an option as well.